ILR 180-Day Rule: How the Absence Calculator Works

 | 22 Apr 2024 | 29 Apr 2024 | Paris, FR | 6 |

-Once you have all trips listed, run a rolling 12-month total: for each exit date, sum the days absent in the 365 days ending on that date.
+Once you have all trips listed, test each possible rolling 12-month window end date and sum the days absent in the preceding 12 months.
 Any window exceeding 180 days is a problem.

 You can request your full UK Border Force travel history through a Subject Access Request (SAR) from the Home Office.
 This is worth doing 12–18 months before your application, not the week before, to give yourself time to address any discrepancies between your records and theirs.